JuliusHamdan/JuliusHamdan/notes/journal.md

 Consider adding a "Getting Started" section with a simple example or tutorial.
 Explore CI/CD integration for automated testing and deployment.

+*   Consider a section for common Rust idioms and best practices.
+*   Explore adding a CONTRIBUTING.md file for community engagement.